 - Ig Gamma-2 Chain C Region ZIE 4

 External Ids for IGHG2 Gene

 GeneCards Summary for IGHG2 Gene

 IGHG2 (Immunoglobulin Heavy Constant Gamma 2 (G2m Marker)) is a Protein Coding gene.
 Diseases associated with IGHG2 include Kappa Light Chain Deficiency and C2 Deficiency.
-Among its related pathways are Creation of C4 and C2 activators and Role of phospholipids in phagocytosis and Innate Immune System.
-GO annotations related to this gene include antigen binding.
+Among its related pathways are Creation of C4 and C2 activators and Role of phospholipids in phagocytosis.
+Gene Ontology (GO) annotations related to this gene include antigen binding.
 An important paralog of this gene is IGHG4.